ruippeixotog/google-code-jam-2013/README.md

     $ ./sbt run

 A command-line prompt will appear for you to choose the solution to run.
-Remember that each problem expects its input in a suitable file with an `.in` extension in the repository root directory and outputs its result to a file with an `.out` extension.
+Each problem expects its input in a suitable file with an `.in` extension in the repository root directory and outputs its result to a file with an `.out` extension.

-## Problems status
+## Problems Solved

-Here is a list of the problems currently in this repository.
-Problems marked with ✓ are done, while problems with ✗ are not complete and/or aren't efficient enough.
+The following is the list of the problems solved.
+Each problem identifier is specified between round brackets.
+Problems marked with ✓ are done, while problems with ✗ are not complete or aren't efficient enough for the problem's limits.

 ### Qualification Round